 There are two main Coronavirus (COVID-19)-related risks associated with your wedding day 1) wedding guests who will need to travel to get there and 2) bringing everyone together into a gathering.
 In many places, people either can’t or won’t travel due to the risk of contracting the virus.
 And large gatherings may be banned in your area.

 Here’s how to keep your wedding during coronavirus:

-1. If your wedding is BEFORE October 31, read our article on how to decide whether to postpone a 2020 wedding.
-Call your wedding vendors and find out what the cost of cancelling or postponing will be.
+1. If your wedding is BEFORE Summer of 2021, read our article on how to decide whether to postpone a 2020 wedding.
+Call your wedding vendors and find out what the cost of canceling or postponing will be.
 Ask what reschedule dates are available.
 If you decide to postpone, read the section below on how to postpone your wedding.

 5. Follow CDC guidelines for public gatherings.
 This means chairs sitting farther apart at the ceremony, and almost zero hugging, kissing, handshaking and dancing (aside from the two of you, of course).
 You may also need to do away with the buffet.
 Discuss with your caterer.

-6. Consider having an intimate wedding as scheduled, and postponing the big reception into 2021.
-A lot of the risk of spreading the virus amongst wedding guests is due to the reception activities like food, drinks and dancing.
+6. Consider having an intimate wedding as scheduled, and postponing the big reception into summer or fall of 2021.
+A lot of the risk of spreading the virus amongst wedding guests is due to reception activities like food, drinks, and dancing.

 How to postpone your wedding because of Coronavirus